 Shared Memory, Multi-processor Computing

-The department maintains two shared memory, multi-processor systems primarily suited for multi-threaded, CPU intensive programs.
-The computational server euler is a Microway system that has four Intel Xeon E5-4627 CPUs with 40 cores and 1 TB of memory, it is running Ubuntu Linux.
-The server gauss is a Dell R510 system that has two Intel Xeon X5670 CPUs with 12 cores and 128 GB of memory, it is running CentOS Linux.
+The department maintains a shared memory, multi-processor system primarily suited for multi-threaded, CPU intensive programs.
+The computational server euler is a Microway system that has four Intel Xeon E5-4627 CPUs with 40 cores and 1 TB of memory; it is running Ubuntu Linux.

 The department computing lab, located on the 3rd floor, comprises two, adjoining spaces.
 The immediate, thirty-two seats are available to undergraduates for work on computer assignments.
 A tiered floor, teaching lab adjoins via restricted access door.
 In addition to allowing for overflow capacity and doubling as an after hours cluster, this second space offers the same audio/visual capabilities of the classrooms and may be reserved in advanced for teaching.
 Laboratory rules and hours are located on our external webpages under Computing Lab.